Read in:

 wtf swaggest trip2g

-Interface location root package (provider) none use case (consumer)
+Where the interface lives root package (provider) none use case (consumer)

 Dependencies struct fields closures Env interface

-Mocks hand-written not needed codegen (moq)
+Mocks handwritten not needed codegen (moq)

 Entry point method on struct Interact(ctx, in, out) Resolve(ctx, env, input)

-• Go Time #102 — Bourgon, Ben Johnson, and Mat Ryer discuss exactly this: where interfaces live and how a central struct satisfies them.
+• Go Time #102: Bourgon, Ben Johnson, and Mat Ryer discuss exactly this; where interfaces live and how a central struct satisfies them.

-The community term closest to this is "consumer-defined interfaces" — the use case owns its contract, not the dependency.
+The closest term in the Go community is "consumer-defined interfaces": the use case owns its contract, not the dependency.

 The same approach works in TypeScript

-interface Env {
+type Env = {

 }